- Contacting us and opening hours

 Contacting & helping you

-We will contact and help you in the way you prefer—this can include by telephone, email, text or face to face meetings—either here at Serenity or at a location nearer to you.
+We will contact and help you in the way you prefer.
+This can include by telephone, email, virtual, text or face to face meetings.This will be either, here at Serenity or at a location nearer to you.

 Forensic Medical Examination

-The purpose of the examination is to both look after your health care needs following an assault and, if you want it, to collect forensic samples that could assist detect the crime.
-These samples can be passed to the Police or, if you are not reporting, stored by us in case you wish to report the assault in future.
+The purpose of the examination is to both look after your health care needs following an assault.
+If you want it, it can be used to collect forensic samples that could assist in a police investigation.
+These samples can be passed to the Police or, if you are not reporting, stored by us in case you wish to report the assault in the future.
 All examinations are carried out by a doctor trained and experienced in this field.

 Our Doctors can provide the emergency contraceptive (morning after) pill within 72 hours of the assault and alternative medication for up to 5 days after.
-They will also discuss all other options available to you and can refer or signpost you to other services that can help.
+They will also talk about all other choices available to you.

 If you think you may be pregnant as a result of an assault then we can offer pregnancy testing.